shabeer-syed/ACEs/definitions.md

 ACEs can be recorded in both mothers' and children's records.
 ACEs are considered based on each specific child's time from birth.
 Children are therefore considered unexposed if no relevant recording occurs in the study period, regardless of previous exposure in children within the same family.
 This approach mirrors changes in stress levels as the family moves through different life stages.

-## A an integrated conceptual model to defining and develop ACEs
+## A biopsychosocial conceptual model to defining and developing ACEs
 -------------------------------------------------------
 To make theoretically informed predictions of relevant ACEs we use the socio-ecological system theory by [Bronfenbrenner (1977)](https://psycnet.apa.org/record/1978-06857-001) and [Belsky (1980)](https://psycnet.apa.org/record/1980-12117-001) as a platform to map different theories that make specific predictions of ACEs across two ecological levels (the individual and the family environment).
 By focusing on the first two ecological levels, we restricted ACEs to clinically measurable and intervenable indicators at a family level.